nicfv/Me/docs/posts/007-france.md

 ## Wednesday, December 20

 I've nearly recovered this horrendous disease.
 I had a staple French breakfast, a croissant with raspberry jam.
-Later, we went out as a family on a short walk in an old but beautifully decorated cemetary and saw the resting site of Jacqueline's aunts and cousin.
+Later, we went out as a family on a short walk in an old but beautifully decorated cemetary and saw the resting site of Jacqueline's aunts and cousin, Pepe.
 Then for dinner, my sister made some delicious risotto, but too bad I hadn't recovered my sense of taste yet.

 ## Thursday, December 21